 Brand Building as Easy as CBD

-One of the consequences of recreational legalization and expansion of medical marijuana programs in multiple states has been the growth of product manufacturers with consumer-facing brand names.
+One of the consequences of adult use legalization and expansion of medical marijuana programs in multiple states has been the growth of product manufacturers with consumer-facing brand names.
 Names like Nativ, Kiva, Wana, Cresco, etc.

-However, as noted in High Yield Insights’ Recreational Cannabis Consumer and forthcoming Medical Cannabis User reports, only 13% of recreational consumers and 12% of medical users look for a specific brand when purchasing cannabis products.
+However, as noted in High Yield Insights’ Adult Use Cannabis Consumer and forthcoming Medical Cannabis User reports, only 13% of adult use consumers and 12% of medical users look for a specific brand when purchasing cannabis products.
 Certainly this number is low, but it shouldn’t be surprising given the challenges cannabis brands face.
 Among these challenges are their relative newness, uneven distribution within states and across multiple states, a majority of cannabis users prefer loose flower/bud, which tend to be unbranded and unclear marketing and advertising guidelines on social media and other platforms.

 With these challenges, of course building a brand following is going to be a challenge.